 There is a solar application for any budget: just get the sizing right!

 One of the biggest advantages of solar power is scalability.
 If all you need is a few watts of portable power, then you should go for a small solar panel with a few solar cells.
 If you are interested in a residential solar installation, chances are you will be using similar solar cells, but you will need a whole bunch more.
-Visiting Sunmetrix Discover is a great next step in your quest to determine the best size for your needs and to see how many kWh you can generate at your location.
+We explore in great detail how to determine if it makes sense to go solar.
+Moreover, visiting Sunmetrix Discover is a great next step in your quest to determine the best size for your needs and to see how many kWh you can generate at your location.